-- Agency for Healthcare Research and Quality (AHRQ): Health Literacy and Cultural Competency.
+- Agency for Healthcare Research and Quality (AHRQ): Health Literacy.
 Information about research and funding opportunities to improve health literacy as it relates to prevention, healthy living, chronic disease management, patient-centered health care, cultural competence, and health disparities.
 Includes tools, reports, and patient-education materials.
 Some materials are available in Spanish.
 Includes

-Health Literacy Interventions and Outcomes: An Update of the Literacy and Health
+Health Literacy Interventions and Outcomes: An Updated Systematic Review.
+(2011).

 Health Literacy Universal Precautions Toolkit.
 (2010).